jlmelville/sneer/docs/references.md

 lead to lowered average similarities.
 This results in the cost function having a dependence on the size of the dataset (as in `sneer` there is an attempt to normalize for this).
-Additionally, this means that the $p_{ij} - q_{ij}$ term in the gradient to zero as the dataset sizes increase, and because of the Student-t distribution, the other bit of the t-SNE gradient term
+Additionally, this means that the $p_{ij} - q_{ij}$ term in the gradient tends to zero as the dataset sizes increase, and because of the Student-t distribution, the other bit of the t-SNE gradient term
 $w_{ij} (\mathbf{y}_i - \mathbf{y}_j)$ *also* tends to zero as the embedding
 area grows, i.e. over the course of the optimization.
 An adaptive learning rate is suggested to counteract these tendencies: